maartenzam/interactive-publication/src/pages/breaking-the-grid.md

-Because the grid creates a regular pattern, with clean alignments and layout, any element that is not aligned to the grid of a publication, creates tension and dynamism.
+Because the grid creates a regular pattern (see <span class="internal-link">[The grid](the-grid)</span>), with clean alignments and layout, any element that is not aligned to the grid of a publication, creates tension and dynamism.
 When breaking the grid is used well, it creates more interesting and engaging designs.

 ![The title is breaking the grid, and connects the left and right part of the design.
 Source: [Andre Ribeiro](https://andreribeiro.co/)](Grid%20and%20arrangement%204ba513397bf6413d900e7c2944888770/squarespace-breaking-grid.png)